Degree and Certification

 Additionally, upon successfully completing the initial teacher-certification process, the state grants you certification in secondary Earth science (grades 9 through 12).

 This program encompasses three sequential phases of study:

 The majority of your time in Early Level is spent completing your general-education requirements.
-Additionally, you start biology content courses like general biology and genetics.
+Additionally, you start Earth-science content courses such as environmental geology.